 To delay test pressure

 “High-stakes, high-pressure testing has drastically changed the kindergarten landscape over the last two decades,” Johnson explains.
 He says many kindergarten teachers are now expected to teach content that wasn’t presented until first or second grade a decade ago.
-Payne says, “Kindergarten is increasingly test prep-oriented with expectations that require more maturity than in the past.
+Payne adds: “Kindergarten is increasingly test prep-oriented with expectations that require more maturity than in the past.
 Kindergarten today is not all social skills and eating paste.”

 To provide the child with an advantage